Los Angeles Theft Attorney

 Petty theft is any theft crime of less than a $950 value.
 The prosecution needs to be able to prove each and every one of the elements of an offense beyond a reasonable doubt in order for you to be convicted at trial.

-It is for this reason that an understanding of all of the theft offense is critical to preparing a defense for your case by a Los Angeles theft crime lawyer.
+It is for this reason that an understanding of all of the theft offenses is critical to preparing a defense for your case by a Los Angeles theft crime lawyer.

 Accordingly, for the crime of petty theft, the elements are:

-A theft can be of money, property, labor.
-If the value of what was stolen is greater than $950, then the offense is grand theft.
+A theft can involve money, property, or labor.
+If the value of the item stolen is greater than $950, then the offense is grand theft.

 Under Proposition 47, passed in November of 2014, if you took property from a store during normal business hours and the value of what was taken is less than $950, then the charged offense would be shoplifting instead of petty theft.
 The merchant's privilege gives store owners the right to detain shoplifting suspects in California.
 Speak to your criminal defense lawyer in Los Angeles for more information

 Petty theft is typically a misdemeanor.
-A conviction of this theft crime can result in up to six months in County jail or $1,000 fine or both.
+A conviction for this crime can result in up to six months in County jail, a $1,000 fine, or both.

 However, if the amount stolen was less than $50, then petty theft can be charged as an infraction, in which case the maximum penalty is a fine up to $250.

-In what's termed petty theft with a prior, a petty theft can also be treated as a felony if you have prior convictions of certain violent, sexual or theft offenses.
+What's termed petty theft with a prior can also be treated as a felony if you have prior convictions of certain violent, sexual, or theft offenses.

 Petty Theft with Prior Conviction

-If you have been charged with petty theft and have a prior theft conviction you could face a felony theft crime charge which carries with it a state prison sentence.
+If you have been charged with petty theft and have a prior theft conviction, you could face a felony theft crime charge, which carries a state prison sentence.

 Grand Theft - California Penal Code 487